tomaskovacik/VAGRadioRemote/README.md

-void tp(); //send predefined code for TP button void scan(); //send predefined code for SCAN button void mode(); //send predefined code for MODE button
+void tp(); //send predefined code for TP button void scan(); //send predefined code for SCAN button void mode(); //send predefined code for MODE button uint8_t gotNewCode(); //return true if we have new code read from input uint8_t newCode(); //return new code void clearGotNewCode(); //clear flag that we have new code red String decodeRemote(uint8_t code); //get meaning of code in human readable format String decodeRemote(); //get meaning of newCode in human readable format
 ```

 ## Examples

-Library includes two examples, both using ebay LCD shield(2x16) with 5 buttons on A0.
+Library includes 5 examples, both using ebay LCD shield(2x16) with 5 buttons on A0.
 Examples use  pin 2 of arduino as output to radio (remote signal `REM`).

 - code_finder is sketchup for finding all codes understended by my audi concert/chorus 1 radios
 - emulator is sketchup emulating audi MFSW
+- Radio_remote_over_serial - serial to remote control protocol example
+- Radio_remote_read_and_write - read remote control and send it to another pin of arduino
+- Radio_remote_read_to_serial - read remote control and write to serial what button was pressed in human readable form

 More info: http://kovo-blog.blogspot.sk/2013/10/remote-control-audi-radio.html